What is a Network Strategy? Why Is Having One So Important?

 Second, network governance can be unitary, exercised by just one or a small number of organizations (backbone-organization), or it can be shared, with most or even all organizations taking part in decision making activity.
 Shared governance often helps facilitate emergence – the development of new goals, ways of thinking, and innovations seemingly from random interaction among partners.
 However, a unitary governance model can increase coordination with a single individual accountable for much of the network’s operations.
 This often comes at the cost of strong network norms and diversity.

 What is a Network Strategy?
-Now You Know!
+The Last Word

 A network strategy makes all the difference in creating effective collaboratives that help you reach your goals instead of tying up your time and energy.
 Taking the time necessary to think through each of this considerations in depth will save you a great deal more time later on in the process.
 For the best result possible, work with your partners closely to develop a network strategy to ensure it take into account varying perspectives and experiences, instead of just your own.
 Hopefully now you can answer the question yourself: :”What is a network strategy?”
 Best of luck designing one for you and your team!